peterblazejewicz/sk-workshop-rag/WARP.md

   - Send to the local LLM via SK’s chat completion to produce the final response.
 - Interaction model:
   - Console loop reading user input, performing retrieve-augment-generate each turn, and printing responses.

+Coding conventions
+- Block-scoped namespaces are used across the project.
+- Global usings consolidate common SK and framework namespaces to reduce boilerplate in source files.

 File and component expectations once scaffolded
 - docker-compose.yml at the repo root defining the chroma service, exposing port 8000 and persisting a volume.